 A first response of the IT industry to this amount of challenges was represented by the integrated systems, considered to be the predecessors of today’s convergent infrastructure solutions.
 The answer – although it covers the processing requirements area, storage and network, integrating virtualization functionalities – didn’t succeed to offer the also desired functionality and scalability, thus being an aggregation of hardware and software products with a not too advanced capability.
 Moreover, integrated systems have generated other two major problems – they raised the client’s dependence on technology vendor (“vendor lock-in” effect) and implied substantial investments when a resources’ supply was necessary (meaning the acquisition of an entire equipment).

-The second type of answer is represented by convergent infrastructure solutions that integrates server and storage components in only one equipment, eliminating the need of dedicated storage equipment.
-These kind of systems have a verified compatibility level and facilitates, through virtualization, the access to only one collector of resources, which is easy to manage and allows fast developments.
+The second type of answer is represented by convergent infrastructure solutions that integrate server and storage components in only one equipment, eliminating the need for dedicated storage equipment.
+This kind of systems have a verified compatibility level and facilitates, through virtualization, access to only one collector of resources, which is easy to manage and allows fast developments.
 From the integrated components perspective, the total acquisition cost is low, and the management (at server and storage level) is simplified.
 The most frequently used example in explaining the benefits of converged infrastructure solutions is Vblock System, the product resulted between VMware-Cisco-EMC collaboration (marketed under VCE acronym).
 Vblock integrates VMware vSphere platform across UCS servers and Cisco network solutions, plus storage systems from EMC.
-The system has a high compatibility level, by not only providing support for VMware virtualization, but also for KVM and Hyper-V. The product is designed so as to allow the creation of a modular architecture by adding blocks depending on the arising needs.
+The system has a high compatibility level, by not only providing support for VMware virtualization but also for KVM and Hyper-V. The product is designed so as to allow the creation of a modular architecture by adding blocks depending on the arising needs.
 The systems are pre-tested and are delivered pre-configured, which considerably reduces the time of commissioning and development effort.
 The reputation of the Vblock systems stands out because, according to Gartner, VCE is a leading converged infrastructure solutions.
 However, converged infrastructure solutions have some important drawbacks.
-The first would be that the ratio resources CPU / storage / network is fixed, which is not entirely answering the flexibility needs of organizations.
+The first would be that the ratio resources CPU / storage/network is fixed, which is not entirely answering the flexibility needs of organizations.
 The second drawback is that the solution cannot always be used together with existing data center infrastructure, namely “legacy” systems.
-This leads again to creating islands of resources and does not solve performance problems of old infrastructures.
+This leads again to creating islands of resources and does not solve the performance problems of old infrastructures.